 2005 was a great year.
 I finally felt like I was managing my depression well.
 Things were really looking up and heading in the right direction along what I thought my path was supposed to be.
 I finished paramedic school, my fiancé finished nursing school, we got married and bought our first house.
 2006 brought more fun and adventure for two outdoorsy newlyweds.
 We had it all planned out.
 We’d enjoy each others company for a while before we started our family and we’d save up as much as we could to prepare for our future, a future that was looking very bright.
 2007 brought some struggles but we made it through the year with perseverance, standing by each others side.
 2008 I found myself without a job, which altered my life in ways I couldn’t have imagined.
 But it wasn’t the end of the world, yet.
 We decided this would be the opportunity we wanted to start our family since we agreed one of us would stay home with the kids anyway.
 So in 2009 along came son #1.
 Unfortunately that was also the year we lost our first house.
 With only one of us working, it became a challenge to live the lifestyle we had become accustom to.
 2010 brought pregnancy #2 which led to son #2’s arrival in 2011.
 His appearance in our world would be the only bright part of 2011 though.

 October 6, 2011, just 5 months after giving birth to our second son I was diagnosed with Stage 2b Triple Negative Breast Cancer.
 To say I was devastated would be an understatement.
 My first thought was of the family I had just started with my husband, then my second was how they would go on without me.
 To me The C Word was a death sentence.
 But, with the support of our family and friends we were getting things taken care of, especially the boys.
 Thanksgiving was uneventful, until a few days later.
-That’s when I became a widow/single-mom/breast cancer patient.
+That’s when my husband unexpectedly passed away and I became a widow/single-mom/breast cancer patient.
 The depression I had suffered with for so many years had finally come to the darkest point.
 I had no idea what I was going to do or where I was going to go.
 This was my rock bottom.
 I had to give up the life I had built, uproot my kids and myself and move two hours away so that I had the support I needed to get through the next few months of my life, because it was going to be a battle to make it through.
 I was determined to not allow my life to end.
 I made a decision to not only survive, but to thrive.
 I had no clue where to start, but I knew I had to start over.

 On the other side of my breast cancer journey I began to hear whispers that were accompanied by a tug on my heart.
 That whisper led to me picking up one book, then another, then another.
 I eventually landed on Dark Side of the Light Chasers by Debbie Ford.
 Debbie may have downloaded that book from her inner guidance, but it was delivered directly to my heart.